Pocket Squares | Rules and Etiquette in 2023

 Black tie pocket squares as a rule always need to be crisp, elegant and always complementary in colour to your tuxedo.
 White is classic and quick win, but if you really want to stand out and show confidence with your style, try opting for a rich pattern or print.
 Any black tie pocket square showing a print or pattern that is moody in tone with large grey or white areas will work perfectly when creating your fold.
 Jewel tones such as yellow and gold also work well with black and portrays a sense of luxury and class.

 As a blazer tends to be slightly more casual than a suit jacket, our preference is to go for more causal pocket square folds and colours.
-There is no hard and fast rule that says your suit pocket square fold should be more formal, merely it is just a notch up the scale on easily you can dress it up.
+There is no hard and fast rule that says your suit handkerchief fold should be more formal, merely it is just a notch up the scale on easily you can dress it up.

 For your blazer, the main thing to keep in mind is the pattern.
 If you have a strong pattern, such as the image below left, then it is often better to go for slightly more muted colours as a strong pattern with bold colours in the pocket square can undoubtedly make a style statement.
 However if you don’t get it quite right, they can end up competing with each other and it may all look a bit overwhelming, or worse, that you’re trying a little too hard.
 If however your blazer is a solid colour in say navy or charcoal as below, we’d encourage you to be more bold in your choice of both colours and fold, as you’re working with a blank canvas.